Top Model Sverige season 4: Episode 7

 The girls get a note from Caroline, saying they have to expect a cute shock.
 In Swedish, cute is söt, which also means sweet, therefore some girls associate it with candy.
 All contestants go to a savanna.
-They meet with Jonas and Nina, who shows them a bunch of baby lions that the girls will be posing with.
+They meet with Jonas and Nina, who show them a bunch of baby lions that the girls will be posing with.

 Later in the evening, the contestants get an envelope, like the previous day.
 Kostas opens it and shows Feben's photo, meaning she was the best girl that week.
 She gets to put her photo next to Joakim's on the special wall.